exposuretherapy/Homework1/Homework1.md

 Still sleuthing about for this information.

 ## Landscape:

-* What domain of the financial industry is the company in?
-	Personal finance, wealth management
-* What have been the major trends and innovations of this domain over the last 5-10 years?
-	Purchased by Intuit in 2009.
-Purchased Check in 2014.
-Integrates with Quicken.
-Added targeted ads and recommends better solutions and credit cards.
-They seem to be in a steady state.
-* What are the other major companies in this domain?
-	Personal capital, credit karma, tiller, ynab
+Mint started specifically in the personal finance domain, and added services within wealth management when they expanded their scope.
+The personal finance domain really kicked off with Mint and has since expanded in user volume and competitors.
+Since Mint's inception, several companies have sprouted.
+These companies occupy different needs in the personal finance and wealth management domains.
+Companies like Personal Capital, Credit Karma, Tiller, YNAB, have revolutionized the way that individuals interact with their finances.

+Personal Capital started in 2009 as SafeCorp Financial Corporation.
+The main goal of the company is to provide wealth management to users.
+They offer both free and paid versions of their products.
+The free version gives users a snapshot of their financial status, while the paid version offers financial advice and wealth management from actual humans (26).

+Credit Karma was founded in 2007, slightly before Mint, but focuses on credit scores and reports, and more recently, helping users find unclaimed money.
+(27,28)

+Tiller is an online budgeting spreadsheet, more than it is a mobile budgeting app.
+It uses google sheets to provide users a more reliable and sustainable method for tracking their finances.
+Tiller was created in 2015.
+(29)

+YNAB is a personal budgeting app that utilizes the "envelope method" to account for all of a users cash on hand.
+YNAB was created in 2004 by a husband and wife.
+YNAB also allows users to form a an aggregate of their total net worth, while alos providing exportable historical information for the user.
+They do not offer any management or advisement services (30).

 ## Results
-* What has been the business impact of this company so far?

 Before mint, there were several separate budgeting apps.
-Quicken, microsoft money to manage personal and business income.
-No automatic categorization, yellow pages was used to identify the different transactions and their locations.
+Quicken and microsoft money existed to manage personal and business income.
+These services did not offer automatic categorization, and yellow pages was used to identify the different transactions and their locations.
 Since then, we've seen automatic linking of multiple accounts into a single location for users to identify, categorize, and budget their transactions.
 Apps like YNAB allow users to follow a specific budgeting methodolgy to manage money.
 Mint is arguably the watershed app for personal finance, online wealth management, and possibly POS payment apps.
-(Source, my balls)

-* What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?
-	# Users, paid vs free (guess), Traffic to site (quora interview), #EEs

-* How is your company performing relative to competitors in the same domain?
-	Mint is currently the top, and the largest, based on web traffic data, although they are shrinking. (crunchbase).
+Mint tracks the amount of users (paid vs free), and traffic to the site as its core metrics (21).
+In comparison to its competitors, Mint is currently the top, and the largest, based on web traffic data, although they are shrinking.
+(1).
 YNAB is the next closest, followed by Personal Capital, and with Tiller in the rear.

 ## Recommendations
-* If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)
-Keep the app lightweight (complaint about it being too rigid)
+This author offers three methods to keep or increase Mint's market share.
+Although Mint is currently in the forefront of personal finance management, we have seen several companies poaching off potential customers.
+These customers want something lightweight, easy to use, and personal.
+Mint could increase their account aggregation and services by providing users the ability to invest from their platform and then by offering financial and investment services to users.

+AApps like Robinhood have revolutionized the ability for users to make investments on their own by lowering the barriers to entry for those that aren't educated in stocks.
+Private capital is already performing the advice portion.
+Combining the two from the mint user's budget will incentivize new users and keep existing ones.
 	1. Provide financial and investment advice to users.
 	2. Find a way to control user's spending.
 Everything at this point is on the reactive end.
 * Why do you think that offering this product or service would benefit the company?
-	1. Apps like Robinhood have revolutionized the ability for users to make investments on their own by lowering the barriers to entry for those that aren't educated in stocks.
-Private capital is already performing the advice portion.
-Combining the two from the mint user's budget will incentivize new users and keep existing ones.
+	1.
 	2. I can set budgets all day, but sticking to them is another story.
 * What technologies would this additional product or service utilize?
 * Why are these technologies appropriate for your solution?